Sasurai087/Practice-Projects/README.md

 # Simple Expenses Tracking App
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project utilizes React Hooks and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Tracks user expenses, filters them by year, and shows a chart indicating which month had the highest expenses relative to other months.